argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 Users who are comfortable with an increase in kube api-server calls can opt for `strict` option while users who are concerned with higher api calls and are willing to compromise on the accuracy can opt for the `normal` option.

+Notes:

-NOTE: when set to use `strict` mode controller must have rbac permission to `create` a `SelfSubjectAccessReview` resource.
+* When set to use `strict` mode controller must have rbac permission to `create` a `SelfSubjectAccessReview` resource
+* The `SelfSubjectAccessReview` request will be only made for the `list` verb, it is assumed that if `list` is allowed for a resource then all other permissions are also available to the controller.

 Example argocd cm with `resource.respectRBAC` set to `strict`: